jharwell/libra/docs/usage/testing.rst

 dependencies to this built-in target doesn't work.
 If you want to build *AND* run tests in one shot, do ``make build-and-test``.

+..
+NOTE:: All tests have their working directory set to
+          :cmake:variable::`CMAKE_SOURCE_DIR`, which is usually the root of the repo.

 .. _usage/testing/builtin/filtering:

 Filtering and Running Specific Tests